CAT: LoCalization and IdentificAtion Cascade Detection Transformer for Open-World Object Detection: Proposed method

 Pseudo labels play an important role in guiding models to detect unknown object instances, determining the upper learning limitation of the model.
-The existing methods \cite{ORE,owdetr} only use model-driven pseudo-labelling and do not take full advantage of the inputs’ priori knowledge (light flow, textures, $etc$).
+The existing methods \cite{ORE,owdetr} only use model-driven pseudo-labelling and do not take full advantage of the inputs' priori knowledge (light flow, textures, $etc$).
 The model-driven pseudo-labelling \cite{owdetr} makes the model’s learning get caught up in the knowledge of known objects, for the reason that the only source of knowledge for the model is known object instances.
 In addition, their fixed selection manner cannot guarantee the right learning direction for unknown objects.
 We propose to combine model-driven with input-driven pseudo-labelling \cite{edge,selective,Multiscale} for expanding the knowledge sources of the model.
-In the meanwhile, the pseudo-labels selection scheme should not be fixed, but be adapted as training and able to adjust itself when facing the unexpected problems.
-In this paper, a novel pseudo-labelling mechanism is proposed for self-adaptively combining model-driven and input-driven pseudo-labelling according to the situation faced by the model, where the attention-driven pseudo-labelling \cite{owdetr} is used as the model-driven pseudo-labelling and selective search \cite{selective} is selected as the input-driven pseudo-labelling.
-In self-adaptive pseudo-labelling mechanism, the model-driven pseudo-labelling generates pseudo-labels' candidate boxes $P^{m}$ and the corresponding confidence $s_o$, and the input-driven pseudo-labelling generates pseudo-label candidate boxes $P^{I}$.
+In the meanwhile, the pseudo-labels selection scheme should not be fixed, but be adapted as training and able to adjust itself when facing unexpected problems.

+In this paper, inspired by \cite{pid}, a novel pseudo-labelling mechanism is proposed for self-adaptively combining model-driven and input-driven pseudo-labelling according to the situation faced by the model, where the attention-driven pseudo-labelling \cite{owdetr} is used as the model-driven pseudo-labelling and selective search \cite{selective} is selected as the input-driven pseudo-labelling.
+In the self-adaptive pseudo-labelling mechanism, the model-driven pseudo-labelling generates pseudo-labels' candidate boxes $P^{m}$ and the corresponding confidence $s_o$, and the input-driven pseudo-labelling generates pseudo-label candidate boxes $P^{I}$.
 The object confidence of generated pseudo labels is formulated as follows:

 where IOU($\cdot$) (Intersection-over-union \cite{IoU}) is the most commonly used metric for comparing the similarity between two arbitrary shapes, $i$ denotes the index of the pseudo labels. $\mathcal{W}_m$ and $\mathcal{W}_I$ are the self-adaptive weights, which are controlled by the $Measurer$, $Sensor$ and $Adjuster$, as formulated below: